-In compliance with section 42-17107, Arizona Revised Statutes, (name of county) is notifying its property taxpayers of's (name of county) intention to raise its primary property taxes over last year's level (name of county) is proposing an increase in primary property taxes of \$ or%.
-For example, the proposed tax increase will cause's (name of county) primary property taxes on a \$100,000 home to increase from \$ (total taxes that would be owed without the proposed tax increase) to \$ (total proposed taxes including the tax increase).
-This proposed increase is exclusive of increased primary property taxes received from new construction.
+In compliance with section 42-17107, Arizona Revised Statutes, (name of county) is notifying its property taxpayers of (name of county)'s intention to raise its primary property taxes over last year's level (name of county) is proposing an increase in primary property taxes of \$ or%.
+For example, the proposed tax increase will cause (name of county)'s primary property taxes on a \$100,000 home to be \$ (total proposed taxes including the tax increase).
+Without the proposed tax increase, the total taxes that would be owed on a \$100,000 home would have been \$ This proposed increase is exclusive of increased primary property taxes received from new construction.
 The increase is also exclusive of any changes that may occur from property tax levies for voter approved bonded indebtedness or budget and tax overrides.
 All interested citizens are invited to attend the public hearing on the tax increase that is scheduled to be held (date and time) at (location).